The ways in which the research impact is judged overlooks many of the people who are vital to the success of research.

 The hidden REF will celebrate all research outputs and recognise everyone who contributes to their creation.
 We started with the categories of output used by the REF and, over the course of 2020, we added suggestions from the research community for new categories that have previously been overlooked.

 Anyone who works in a UK research institution (e.g. universities and research laboratories) can submit to the hidden REF.
-Submissions are typically a 300 word summary of the output (more details will be released as we gain a better understanding of the output categories).
+Submissions are based on a 300 word summary of the output or role.
 The submissions will be judged by panels of experts drawn from the research community.

 The hidden REF is challenging preconceptions about which roles are important in research – and this is no small task.
 Fortunately, there are many ways in which you can help.
 You can raise recognition of the hidden REF at your organisation and on social media.
 You can contribute to the campaign by volunteering to help or nominating yourself for a position on a panel.
 You can suggest a new submission category for outputs and you can, of course, submit an output.